Urban Greenspace and People Call

 Project Title - LivGBGI: Living Lab Demonstration of GBGI’s Multiple Co-benefits (heatwave, flood, drought & noise)

-PI - Dr Sisay Debele, Research Fellow, University of Surrey
+Sisay Debele, Global Centre for Clean Air Research (GCARE), University of Surrey

 Blog Update - CLICK HERE